 Align the side seam of the skirt and the seam of the waistband together with the raw edges aligned at the top.
 Use a pin to secure the waistband to the skirt.
 Repeat this process around the entire skirt by aligning the markings of the skirt and waistband together.

 Gently pull on the waistband and skirt to align the raw edges and ease in the skirt fabric.
 Place a pin in the middle of the fabric to secure the waistband and skirt together.
 Repeat this process around the entire waistband.
 The more pinning you do on this step the more evenly distributed the fabric will be giving you a clean and professional looking finish.

 Now it’s time to sew the waistband and skirt together.
 For this next step remove the accessory box from your machine so that you can slip the waistband around the machine.
 The waistband should be facing upwards.

 Use your left hand to gently pull on the fabric while guiding the fabric with your right hand.
 Don’t forget to remove the pins as you are sewing.
 Sew around the entire waistband using a stretch stitch.
 Go slowly to avoid creating any accidental puckers while sewing.

-PRESS WAISTBAND SEAMS
+STEP ELEVEN: PRESS WAISTBAND SEAMS